 Under reverse repo transactions, the Group obtains legal ownership of the respective collateral received and, thus, is permitted to utilise the collateral; however, the same collateral must be delivered back to the borrower of the funds on maturity, which generates a liability recorded as financial liability held at amortised cost in the consolidated statement of financial position.
-The Group recorded a HUF 6 555 million reverse repo transaction as at 31 December 2019 (no reverse repo transaction in 2018).
+The Group recorded a HUF 25 399 million reverse repo transaction as at 31 December 2020 (HUF 6 555 in 2019).